tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 -   Type: `boolean`
 -   Default: `true`

-If connect the specified wallet automatically when page load and select a wallet.
+Whether connect to the specified wallet automatically when loading the page and selecting a wallet.

 #### localStorageKey